Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Moving Horizon Estimation

-If the horizon ${K}$ is chosen large enough, Theorem~\ref{thm:MHERGASmax} provides an RGAS result for MHE in the lines of the FIE result in Theorem~\ref{thm:FIERGAS}.
+If the horizon ${K}$ is chosen large enough, Theorem~\ref{thm:MHERGASmax} provides an RGAS result for MHE analogous to the FIE result in Theorem~\ref{thm:FIERGAS}.
 Precisely, a) the MHE estimation error is bounded in terms of the initial estimation error and the actual process and output disturbance, b) convergence to zero of the disturbances implies the same for the estimation error, and c) explicit convergence rates are given in this case.
-To the authors' best knowledge, an RGAS result for MHE has not been presented before without implying exponential convergence with respect to the decreasing disturbance terms.
-Previous robust stability results for MHE such as~\cite{Allan_Rawlings_MHE2019,Hu_arXiv_2017,Muller_ACC16,Muller_Aut_2017} effectively utilized a linear contraction ${\kappa_{K}}$ such that exponential convergence for convergent disturbances is implied.
-However, there exist explicit RGES results for MHE in the literature that achieve a)-c) but require exponential i-IOSS and either a global Lipschitz condition for the system dynamics as in~\cite{knuefer2018} or an additional exponential incremental stabilizability condition with respect to the process disturbances, as in~\cite{Allan_Diss2020}.
+To the authors' best knowledge, an RGAS result for MHE has not been presented before without implying that the disturbance term ${\hat{c}_{K}}$ and ${\hat{d}_{K}}$ decrease exponentially with respect to their second argument.
+Namely, previous robust stability results for MHE such as~\cite{Allan_Rawlings_MHE2019,Hu_arXiv_2017,Muller_ACC16,Muller_Aut_2017} effectively utilized a linear contraction ${\kappa_{K}}$ such that exponential convergence for convergent disturbances is implied.
+However, there exist explicit RGES results for MHE in the literature that achieve a)-c) but require exponential i-IOSS and either a global Lipschitz condition for the system dynamics as in~\cite{knuefer2018} or an additional exponential incremental stabilizability condition with respect to the process disturbances (but no time-discounting), as in~\cite{Allan_Diss2020}.
 As discussed in Remark~\ref{rem:MHERGES} below, exponential i-IOSS implies that there exists a \emph{linear} contraction ${\kappa_K}$ satisfying~\eqref{eq:MHERGASmaxcond}.
-Since all linear contractions ${\kappa_K}$ satisfy~\eqref{eq:MHERGASsubdistri}, Theorem~\ref{thm:FIERGAS} covers the previous results as special cases and provides explicit statements about convergence for both the max-based and the sum-based formulation.
+Since all linear contractions ${\kappa_K}$ satisfy~\eqref{eq:MHERGASsubdistri}-\eqref{eq:MHERGASsummable}, Theorem~\ref{thm:FIERGAS} covers the previous MHE results in~\cite{Allan_Rawlings_MHE2019,Hu_arXiv_2017,knuefer2018,Muller_ACC16,Muller_Aut_2017} as special cases and provides explicit statements about convergence for both the max-based and the sum-based formulation.